5 books in 4 weeks.

 "... good stories ideas seem to come quite literally from nowhere, sailing at you right out of the empty sky...
 Your job isn´t to find these ideas but to recognize them when they show up."

-Watch how your cat gets hold of the neighbour's big dog, for example.
+Watch how your cat gets the better over the neighbour's big dog, for example.
 Could you use that to make your point?

 Immerse yourself in your chosen topic, focus your mind on it, let it sink in and keep it at the back of your mind while observing your surroundings and the people around you.